Post Office Limited: Bill payments

+Directory enquiries

 Post Office also runs its own flat-rate 118 Directory Enquiries service (118 855).
 Mobile phone top-ups are also available in Post Office branches on behalf of all the major UK mobile networks.

 ID services

-A passport check-and-send service is available for passport applications, where the post office staff check that a passport application is filled in correctly and has an acceptable photograph accompanying it.
-The service is not affiliated with HM Passport Office.
-Check-and-send service is not guaranteed service.
+A passport check-and-send service is available for passport applications, where post office staff check that a passport application is filled in correctly and has an acceptable photograph accompanying it.
+The service is not affiliated with HM Passport Office and does not guarantee a successful application.
+Branches also offer a photocard driving licence renewal service.

-The Post Office used to offer a check-and-send service with DVLA for the photocard driving licence.
-Some branches now offer a photocard driving licence renewal service.

-Fishing licences are issued on behalf of the Environment Agency and Natural Resources Wales from branches in England and Wales.

 Selected branches issue International Driving Permits.
 In 2019, availability of this service was expanded from 89 to approximately 2,500 branches due to increased demand associated with the possibility of a "no deal" Brexit.

-Post Office saving stamps

-Post Office savings stamps were first introduced by Henry Fawcett in the 1880s but were phased out in the 1960s.
-These were re-introduced in August 2004 because of consumer demand.
-In 2010 saving stamps were withdrawn and replaced by the Budget Card.